gadicc/meteor-famous-views/README.md

 ## Behind the scenes

-1. When a template instance is created, a compView wrapper is added to the render tree, which wraps the template's renderable so it can be removed when the template instance is destroyed.
+1. When a template instance is created, a `compView` wrapper is added to the render tree, which wraps the template's renderable so it can be removed when the template instance is destroyed.

-1. Unless otherwise specified, a template, by default, will form a SequentialLayout, since this is "natural" to how templates usually work.
+1. Unless otherwise specified, a template, by default, will form a SequentialLayout, since this is "natural" to how templates usually behave.

-1. Children templates will be added
+1. Children templates from `{{famous}}` and `{{#famous}}` are added.

-1. If a template generates any HTML, it will be placed in a surface and added to the template's sequence.
+1. If a template generates any HTML (from includes/helpes too), it will be placed in a surface and added to the template's sequence.
 If they template contains child templates, they'll be added to the sequence too.

 ## Sample Render Tree